Suzanne's answers to your frequently asked questions. If you still have questions after reading this information, please send them to

 Question 7: Which parts of Australia are the best suited to Galloway cattle?

 Answer 7: Galloway cattle originated in the Scottish Highlands in Scotland.
-Any environment similar to the Scottish Highlands is ideal for Galloway cattle.
+Any environment similar to the Scottish Highlands is ideal for Galloway cattle (Braidwood in southern NSW comes close).
 Galloways have a double coat to keep them warm in the coldest of winters.
 The shaggy, long outer coat is shed when the weather warms up.
 However, Galloway cattle are very adaptable.

-Galloways can be found living in most parts of Australia, except for the Northern Territory (I could be wrong about that, but I don't know of any in the Territory).
-We started our herd in southeast Queensland.
-Then we brought them to southern New South Wales.
-We love how long and shaggy their coats are in winter here in Braidwood.
-So long as they have access to shade and plenty of cool clean water, they do well in the short hot summers here.
+Galloways can be found living in most parts of Australia, except for the Northern Territory.
+The Gold Creek herd started out in southeast Queensland.
+Then the whole herd was carefully transported to southern New South Wales.
+Our Galloways' long and shaggy coats are gorgeous during the winter months in Braidwood.
+As long as Galloway cattle have access to shade and plenty of cool, clean water, they do well in areas with short, hot summers.